nightswapping/ng-responsive-image/README.md

 - Find a perfect fit among the provided images
 - Select the best possible image even if there is no perfect match (it will pick the smallest image large enough to fit, and the least tall image that will still fulfill the constraints).
-- Take into account the target screen's pixel density: it will simply double or triple the width constraint.
+- Take into account the target screen's pixel density: it will simply double or triple the width constraint (You can configure this behavior).
 - Work with background images through the `background="true"` attribute.

 You should not trust `ng-responsive-image` to :